These are the most popular day trips from Atlanta.

 1. Lake Lanier

-Lake Lanier is a popular spot for Atlantans to swim, boat, fish, or enjoy other water sports.
+Lake Lanier is a popular place for Atlantans to swim, boat, fish, or enjoy other water sports.
 We used to love tubing here in the summer, and you can find hiking trails and even zip line through the trees.

 Learn about the Gold Rush or even try panning for gold in this historic town.
 This is also the center of Georgia’s wine country!
 There are five vineyards and 12 wine tasting sites.
 Frogtown Cellars was our favorite, and I often dreamed of having my wedding here.